 Dr. Neupert earned his Ph.D. in Anthropology from the University of Arizona in 1999.
 He has conducted archaeological, ethnoarchaeological, and applied ethnographic fieldwork in the western U.S., the Philippines, and the Netherlands.
 His interests include traditional pottery production, urban planning, and ethnographic filmmaking.
 At Oregon Tech he teaches introductory course on archaeology, cultural anthropology, and film, along with courses on globalization and the built environment.

-I am a philosopher in the Humanities and Social Sciences department at the Oregon Institute of Technology.
-I earned my PhD from the University of Missouri in 2012.
-I then went on to be the Postdoctoral Fellow for the Mizzou Advantage One Health/One Medicine Initiative at the University of Missouri, where I researched the ethics of cognitive enhancement.
-I specialize in philosophy of science, applied ethics, and epistemology.
-I am very much looking forward to developing new philosophy courses for the students at Oregon Tech—especially philosophy of science courses, logic courses and courses that focus on the ethics of emerging technologies.
+Dr. Rohwer earned his PhD from the University of Missouri in 2012.
+He then went on to be the Postdoctoral Fellow for the Mizzou Advantage One Health/One Medicine Initiative at the University of Missouri, where he researched the ethics of cognitive enhancement and developed a new course on that topic.
+Dr. Rohwer specializes in philosophy of science, applied ethics, and epistemology.
+He has developed many new philosophy courses for the students at Oregon Tech—including philosophy of science courses, logic courses and courses in applied ethics.
+Dr. Rohwer is the faculty advisor for Oregon Tech’s Philosophy Club.

-I am currently working on research projects in environmental ethics, bioethics, and, of course, the philosophy of science.
-I have published in Philosophy of Science, Synthese, and The British Journal for the Philosophy of Science.
+Dr. Rohwer is currently working on research projects in environmental ethics, bioethics, and, of course, the philosophy of science.
+He has published in Philosophy of Science, Synthese, and The British Journal for the Philosophy of Science.
+When he is not working, Dr. Rohwer loves to explore the abundant natural beauty of the Klamath Falls area with his family.